The Best Practices Businesses Are Using To Beat Content Fatigue

 Tapping Into the Power of Visuals

 In fact, studies show that 80% of people will watch a video, while only 20% will read text.
-And with so much content competing for your customer’s attention, leveraging a medium they’re more likely to pay attention to is crucial.
+And with so much content competing for your audience’s attention, leveraging a medium they’re more likely to pay attention to is crucial.

 GIFs Pack a Punch